Citation, DOI & article data

 Orbital infections represent more than half of primary orbital disease processes 2.
 These infections typically present in children and yound adults but can affect any age group.

 - painful ophthalmoplegia

 - reduced visual acuity

-Urgent imaging is indicated to assess the anatomic extent of disease, including postseptal, cavernous sinus, and intracranial involvement; evaluate for sources of contiguous spread, such as with sinusitis or trauma; and identify orbital abscesses that require exploration and drainage 3.
+Urgent imaging is indicated to assess the anatomic extent of disease, including postseptal, cavernous sinus and intracranial involvement; evaluate for sources of contiguous spread, such as with sinusitis or trauma; and identify orbital abscesses that require exploration and drainage 3.
 CT is the imaging investigation of choice as it is:

 Diffuse soft-tissue thickening and areas of enhancement anterior to the orbital septum are seen on periorbital cellulitis.
 It is very difficult to differentiate between preseptal oedema and periorbital cellulitis on CT 4.

 - poor definition of orbital planes